 The Basics

 Some charge per user, while others use a flat rate.
+This means that each user is priced individually.

 What is LMS Pricing?
 What Every L&D Leader Ought to Know